New Skater Training

 Here's everything you'll need to have before you can practice:

 Where to get gear:

-All derby shops offer Fresh Meat packages, which include all gear (except a mouth guard, in some cases), for between $300 and $500, depending mostly on the price of the skates chosen.
+All derby shops offer starter packages, which include all gear (except a mouth guard, in most cases), for between $300 and $500, depending mostly on the price of the skates chosen.
 We highly recommend checking return policies in case you need to trade something in because it's not right for you or doesn't fit right.

-What will I learn during Fresh Meat Training?
+What will I learn during Roller Derby 101?